rsayeed/KeepRecipe/README.md

 <li>Makes use of ExoPlayer API to load and display videos from a given URL</li>
 <li>Use of fragments to present dynamic content in single pane/multi-pane layouts along with the proper handling of configuration changes</li>
 <li>Use of various Android components such as Recycler views and Content Providers for dynamic loading of data</li>
-<li>Comes with a widget that allows user's to quickly browse thru all the Recipe's in their collection along with the assoicated ingredients</li>
+<li>Comes with a widget that allows users to quickly browse thru all the Recipes in their collection along with the assoicated ingredients</li>
 <li>Use of Material Design guidelines for color schemes and layouts</li>
 <li>Optimized for both Mobile/Tablet use</li>
 </ul>